AAAlTaie/3D-Mesh-Renderer-with-Matrices/README.md

 # Objective

-The primary objective of this project is to develop a 3D mesh renderer capable of rendering objects in a 3D space using three different matrices: World Matrix, View Matrix, and Projection Matrix.
+The primary objective of this project is to showcase a 3D mesh renderer capable of rendering objects in a 3D space using three different matrices: World Matrix, View Matrix, and Projection Matrix.
 These matrices serve different purposes in positioning and rendering objects within the scene, adding depth and perspective to the rendered output.

 # Core Development info: